shdlabs/SSTorytime/docs/Storytelling.md

 Here are some examples of knowledge graphs.

 * Everyone knows about flow charts.
 These can be rather trivial, or very complicated.
-They are the basis for error and risk graphs too.
+They are the basis for finite state machines (FSM), as well as error and risk graphs too.
 In N4L, we might write:

 <pre>